Seitan: The Other White-Meat Substitute

 Seitan is Not for Everyone

 If you have celiac disease or a gluten sensitivity, don’t consume it.
-And, be vigilant in vegetarian and vegan restaurants where it’s popular.
+And, be vigilant in vegetarian and vegan restaurants where it’s a popular ingredient.

 Although wheat-meat is a complete protein, it’s low in the amino acid lysine.
 The shoyu sauce mentioned above is high in lysine, so it’s not a problem if you buy it.
 But if you make seitan yourself, you’ll have to add the lysine yourself.
 You can stir fry the seitan with soy sauce or teriyaki sauce.
 Another option is to serve it with a vegetarian food source of lysine.